DEAN: So…it’s a show?

 121. Tippecanoe and Taylor, Too 5.04

 Reasoning: Jackson runs for Town Selectman against Taylor.
 Jackson wins by a landslide, which leaves Taylor heartbroken because this is all Taylor has in his life.
 It’s really heartbreaking, and what’s even worse is that Jackson doesn’t even really want to be selectman.
-Dean and Rory are also officially back together and are having a hard time finding a place to be alone.
-I think we can all admit that Dean and Rory getting back together is one of the worst plot lines in the series.
+Dean and Rory are also officially back together and are having a hard time finding a place to be alone and it’s uncomfortable.

 Soundbite: Rory: “I’m late for class and you put a printing press on my book bag”